CoalMineSoftware/jStately/README.md

 will appeal to users whose transitions are based simply on whether an input is equal to a particular expected value.

-Although jStately does not aim to implement to a particular formal definition of a state machine, many common features are present.
+Although jStately does not aim to implement a particular formal definition of a state machine, many common features are present.
 For example, a `CompositeState` defines a collection of states and/or nested `CompositeState`s, similar to hierarchical nested states in UML.